Apna Bombay Talkies: Release

-A two-minute promo of the audio song was released along with the soundtrack of the album on 16 April 2013.
-The music video of the song was officially released on 26 April 2013, through the YouTube channel of T-Series.
+A two-minute promo of the audio song was released along with the soundtrack of the album on 29 March 2013.
+The music video of the song was officially released on 2 May 2013, through the YouTube channel of T-Series.

 Reception

 Upon release the song got mixed reactions from people.
 While most expressed their disappointment with the song as well as the video, some have mentioned that the montage that precedes the video in the film is definitely worth a watch.
 Reviewers reviewing from The Times of India reviewed the song as a fast, peppy track and stated it 'has a vintage feeling to it' and "is extravagant in nature with an old-world feel".
 On 3 May 2013, around 400 cakes was given to the film fraternity on behalf of the directors, to celebrate the song.

 Reviewers from IBNLive.com stated "Trivedi, who gave beautiful music in several of the popular films last year fails to create a memorable tune in for the anthology film which only appears to be hurriedly put together".
 Rajeev Masand who reviews from CNN-IBN, stated in his Twitter handle "Can't decide what's worse between the song and the video.
 How could they get so many stars and do such a wretched job!".
-With the release of the song, reports came criticising the absence of iconic legends like Dilip Kumar, Arjun Rampal, the Deols, Jeetendra, Saif Ali Khan, Ajay Devgn and Preity Zinta who contributed for Indian Cinema.
+With the release of the song, reports came criticising the absence of iconic legends like Dilip Kumar, Arjun Rampal, Kajol, the Deols, Jeetendra, Saif Ali Khan, Ajay Devgn and Preity Zinta who contributed for Indian Cinema.